ispasic/ABSA-with-GC-over-Syntactic-Dependencies/README.md

 PyTorch implementation of aspect-based sentiment analysis with graph convolution over dependency parse trees of health and well-being related content.

 ## Repository
 * `data` folder contains preprocessed training, validation and test dataset.
+*  `glove_dictionary.py` download GloVe model and execute this script in order to create a dictionary.
 * `model.py` contains the implementation of the model.
 * `main.py` is the script that contains training, validation and testing of the model.